 I recommend doing a minimum of 8 days- 3 weeks for optimal results.
 In each lesson, a student develops muscle memory that intensifies with each lesson and each lesson builds on the next.
 Because the 8 days- 3 weeks are consecutive, the results amplify with each class as the student becomes stronger and by the end, the student will be unrecognizable.
 The combination of the consecutive days, building muscle memory and the 1 on 1 lessons create powerful and accelerated results!

-Our program is unique because we have been around since 1980 creating successful results for all of our students with our primary focus on water safety and both stroke development and improvement, and deep- water exploration, including treading water and dives.
-We offer 1 on 1 classes that are accelerated and customized to the individual based on 9 American Red Cross levels from absolute beginner to advanced.
-Students learn 10 times as fast in private lessons as they would in a group in lessons.
+Our program is unique because we have been around since 1980 creating successful results for all of our students.
+Our primary focus is on water safety, with stroke development, improvement, and deep-water exploration, including treading water and dives.
+We offer 1-on-1 classes that are accelerated and customized to the individual, based on 9 American Red Cross levels from absolute beginner to advanced.
+Students learn 10 times as fast in private lessons as they would in a group lesson.
 Parents are always amazed to see how fast their children progress and adults are also amazed at the accelerated rate of their learning & progress.

-We are a summer seasonal program only that operates from June-Mid August.
+We are a summer seasonal program only, operating from June-Mid August.
 You pick a session (4, 5, or 8-day) and a time that works for you.
 When you sign up, you are committing to coming at the same time for the 4, 5, or 8 consecutive days (Usually Mon-Thurs & some Fridays).
 Our model is immersive and feels more like a summer camp than a weekly activity.
-All lessons are 1 on 1 and it is recommended at least 8 days to 3 weeks for best results.
+All lessons are 1-on-1 and it is recommended for at least 8 days to 3 weeks for best results.

 –Tadpole (Absolute Beginner): Focus is on becoming comfortable in the water.
 Skills include blowing bubbles, reaching for the wall, kicking and moving arms, and floating on stomach and back.